corentinIstace/PIL-project/README.md

 ## About the project :

-The objective was to create a forum, based on our knowledge on HTML, CSS, PHP and Mysql
+For this exercice, it was asking to us to create the new website of the Pôle images of Liège.

 It's create for my BeCode formation for learning: